AlloyTools/models/models/key-value-store/key-value-store.md

 - Update(t,k,v):    In transaction t, update the value in the snapshot under key k to v
 - Remove(t,k):      In transaction t, remove the key k from the snapshot
 - Rollback(t):      Rollback transaction t, don't change the store
-- Close(t):         Commit transaction t, update the store according to the snapshots changes and notify other ongoing transactions about possible write-write conflicts
+- Commit(t):         Commit transaction t, update the store according to the snapshots changes and notify other ongoing transactions about possible write-write conflicts

 Read operations needn't be specified for snapshot isolation either.
 Snapshot reads don't directly affect anything.